Stepland/jubeatools/README.md

 A toolbox for jubeat file formats

 ## Conversion
-jubeatools can handle conversions in the following way :
+jubeatools supports the following formats :

 ### Memon
 |        | input | output |